MicrosoftDocs/altspace-vr/altspace-vr/tutorials/group-features.md

 This is a group page with an Event scheduled.
 Events created for the group will appear here.

-**Q: I want to use Eventbrite and Patreon but I don’t see where to get the email addresses for my groups**
+### I want to use Eventbrite and Patreon but I don’t see where to get the email addresses for my groups

 **Patreon **